 A parallel campaign also should be initiated at the national level to educate professionals across a wide range of sectors who interface with family caregivers in the course of their work to improve their ability to identify and support family caregivers.
 These include, but are not limited to, medical, education, finance, and social services professionals.
 The campaign for professionals should also have a playbook that contains messages and content that can be adapted for specific audiences.
 This would allow for focused, but equally aligned, sub-campaigns that could educate a host of professionals often overlooked in education efforts that focus on family caregiver support.
 These can include retail workers, hospitality professionals, legal professionals, and public safety officers.
-Finally, community-based organizations should consider targeted information campaigns, using local data, to educate their elected officials and policymakers about issues related to caregiving.
+Finally, community-based organizations should consider targeted information campaigns, using local data, to educate their elected officials and policy makers about issues related to caregiving.
 (Also supports Outcome 1.5)

-Both the public and the professional campaigns should provide non-copyrighted images, graphics with imagery that reflects all family caregivers, and text that can be quickly adapted by other stakeholders.
+Both the public and the professional campaigns should provide non-copyrighted images, graphics with diverse/relevant imagery, and text that can be quickly adapted by other stakeholders.
 These materials should represent family caregiving as a broad experience that can affect anyone at any stage of life.
-It is critical to ensure that materials are accessible to and include and reference-through both language and images-all populations of caregivers.
+It is critical to ensure that materials are accessible to and include and reference-through both language and images-populations of caregivers such as same sex couples, racially and ethnically diverse individuals, and people of all ages with a variety of disabilities.
 Finally, because family caregiving is constantly evolving, all outreach should be regularly reviewed and updated to ensure messaging is current, appropriate, relevant, and reflective of available supports in the state and/or community.
-As part of this, it is important to remember that ensuring language access goes beyond word-for-word translation into other languages; the message itself should be vetted to ensure that it resonates with the intended audience.
+As part of this, it is important to remember that ensuring language access goes beyond word-for-word translation into other languages; the message itself should be vetted to ensure that it is culturally competent.
 (Also supports Outcome 1.3)

 This case study includes lessons learned and details from the national campaign to promote CMS's Medicare & You and the development and launch of Medicare.gov in 1998.
-The outreach plan also included campaigns adapted to the needs of local populations.
+The outreach plan also included local campaigns adapted to the needs of diverse populations.